 The Academy of Forensic Nursing

-I am Diana Faugno, President of the Academy of Forensic Nursing, or "AFN."
-I am glad you found our website, and I want you to know more about what, why, and the planned future of AFN.
+I am Diana Faugno, Immediate Past President of the Academy of Forensic Nursing.
+I am glad you found our website, and I want you to know more about what, why, and the planned future of the Academy.